 Fig. 1 Test setup using a Microchip 12F683 to demonstrate pulse width modulation.

-Pulse Width Modulation Power Control for Microcontrollers
+Pulse Width Modulation Power Control

 Here we will explore the concept of pulse-width modulation in particular as used by Arduino and Microchip PIC controllers.
 Our main focus is power control - by varying the "duty cycle" we can control power transfer to any number loads.